 You’ll want to dig into the popovers as soon as they come out of the oven.
 Leftovers will last a couple of days in an airtight plastic bag.
 Microwave them briefly before serving.

-Cut popovers in half and fill with scrambled eggs, chicken salad, fruit, yogurt or whatever appeals to you.
-You can even turn them into a dessert, with lemon curd or ice cream.
-If you’re making them specifically for a sweet dish, add a teaspoon of sugar to the batter.
+Cut the popovers in half and fill them with scrambled eggs, chicken salad, fruit, yogurt or whatever appeals to you.